-Is El Salvador a rich country?
+Is El Salvador a wealthy country?

 The smallest country in Central America geographically, El Salvador has the fourth largest economy in the region.
 With the global recession, real GDP contracted in 2009 and economic growth has since remained low, averaging less than 2% from 2010 to 2014, but recovered somewhat in 2015-17 with an average annual growth rate of 2.4%.
 Remittances accounted for approximately 18% of GDP in 2017 and were received by about a third of all households.